cositools/cosi-data-challenge-1/spectral-fit/README.md

 ### Inspecting the data

 Since we have the simulated data read and binned into the Compton Data Space, we can now make raw spectra, light curves, and other projections of the data.
 Two examples of this are shown in the notebook.
-The spectrum isn't entirely enlightening when looking at the single bin of the line analyses, but the in the point source notebook with the continuum response, we can see the total simulated spectrum.
-This is for the duration of the balloon flight (total time = 4031996 seconds = 46.6 days), and the majority of photons in this spectrum are from the background simulation.
+The spectrum shows the total simulated spectrum for the duration of the balloon flight (total time = 4031996 seconds = 46.6 days), and the majority of photons in this spectrum are from the background simulation.
 The spectrum shows a clear 511 keV line, which fills the narrow 4th bin of the full continuum spectrum, which has contributions from the Ling background and from the Galactic center source simulation.
-The light curve is dominated by background radiation, but in the point source notebook one can see the variability in the latter half of the flight due to the bright Crab nebula within the FOV.
+The light curve is dominated by background radiation but one can see the variability in the latter half of the flight due to the bright Crab nebula within the FOV.

 ## Pointing Class

 The pointing class handles the aspect information of the COSI balloon instrument.
 We had a differential GPS onboard, which recorded the yaw, pitch, and roll of the balloon payload every second during the flight.
 In the COSI Balloon calibrations performed in MEGAlib, this is converted to the X, Y and Z pointing of the COSI balloon in Galactic coordinates.
 This aspect information is contained in the .tra.gz simulation file and the pointing information for each event is read in during the .read_COSI_DataSet() command.
 This pointing class bins this aspect information into a list of 'stable' pointings for which the change in the aspect is below a certain angular threshold.
 By default, this threshold is set to 5 degrees.
 This information is required when creating the sky model or image response.

-In the point source imaging notebook, we have some visuals to help you understand the pointings.
-For example, all of the Z pointings (i.e. COSI's zenith) are plotted in Galactic coordinates, with the Crab nebula position overlaid.
+In the notebook we have some visuals to help you understand the pointings.
+For example, all of the Z pointings (i.e. COSI's zenith) are plotted in Galactic coordinates, with the Crab nebula and Cen A position overlaid.
 From this, you can see the path that COSI traced.
 We also can plot the elevation of any source within COSI's FOV.
-The elevation for the Crab position is shown, and we can see the source move in and out of the field of view.
-In this plot, the "horizon" lies at the maximum extent of what COSI can see beyond zenith, which is ~60 deg from zenith; therefore, COSI's zenith lies 60 deg above the horizon.
+The elevation for the Crab and Cen A position are shown, and we can see the sources move in and out of the field of view.
+In these plots, the "horizon" lies at the maximum extent of what COSI can see beyond zenith, which is ~60 deg from zenith; therefore, COSI's zenith lies 60 deg above the horizon.
 The Crab is more visible in the latter part of the flight when COSI floated further North.
 We notice, too, that the Crab is always somewhat off-axis; it is never directly overhead the instrument at zenith.
+Cen A, however, is much higher in COSI's FOV at the beginning of the flight, and at times is directly overhead at zenith.

 ## Background Model